Wynncraft-Overhaul/installer/DOCS.md

 The Header section contains metadata about the modpack, such as the name, subtitle and jvm arguments.

 - `manifest_version`: This field represents the manifest version the modpack was created for.
 (Current version is `3`)
 - `modpack_version`: This field is the modpack version.
+It has to change for the installer to know an update is available.
 - `name`: This field specifies the modpack name.
 This can be any string.
 - `subtitle`: Name of modpack version
 - `description`: This field is a html representation of the description show in the installer.